 Rats and mice have been evolving in Australia for around 4 million years.
 And no, I’m not talking about ‘marsupial mice’, I mean proper rodents – no pouches.
 Australia used to be home to ~65 amazingly diverse and bizarre species of native rodent, but in the past 200 years we’ve accidentally wiped out 15 of those species.
 Of the remaining 50 or so rodent species we have, 24 are currently threatened with extinction.

-As a PhD student with the University of Melbourne and Museum Victoria, my research focuses on two of our threatened Aussie rodent species that have both declined drastically in the past 40 years – New Holland Mice (Pseudomys novaehollandiae) and Smoky Mice (Pseudomys fumeus).
+Recently, I completed my PhD at the University of Melbourne and Museums Victoria.
+During postgraduate studies and as an independent ecological consultant, my research has focused on two of our threatened Aussie rodent species that have both declined drastically in the past 40 years – New Holland Mice (Pseudomys novaehollandiae) and Smoky Mice (Pseudomys fumeus).

-During my Masters research, I explored the response of Smoky Mice to the 2013 Victoria Valley bushfire in the Grampians-Gariwerd National Park, western Victoria.
+For my Masters project, I explored the response of Smoky Mice to the 2013 Victoria Valley bushfire in the Grampians-Gariwerd National Park.
 I assessed the species long- and short-term persistence in the Victoria Range using data from across a patchy 40 year survey history, and my own extensive surveying in 2013.
-Continuing this work through my PhD, I’m looking at the factors influencing short-term smoky mouse population fluctuations in the Grampians.
+Continuing this work, I’ve recently been looking at the factors influencing short-term Smoky Mouse population fluctuations in the Grampians.

 Thank you to the following organisations for providing research funding: